Omaha Premises Liability Lawyer

 - Lawful Entrants: This category is sometimes referred to as "invitees" or "licensees" and includes customers of business establishments.
 Lawful entrants are afforded the greatest protection under the law.
 These protections vary depending on the status of the person, differing slightly for a lessee (for example, a renter at an apartment complex) or a business customer.
-Property owners have a duty to lawful entrants to prevent them from injuring themselves on the property and to warn them of possible causes of injury, such as wet floors, tripping hazards, or other dangerous situations that put them in harm’s way.
+Property owners have a duty to lawful entrants to prevent them from injuring themselves on the property and to warn them of possible causes of injury, such as wet floors, malfunctioning escalators, tripping hazards, or other dangerous situations that put them in harm’s way.

 - Trespasser: This is the class of visitor that has the least protection under the law.
 Property owners are prohibited from knowingly creating hazards that will harm trespassers.
 Children trespassers may still have rights similar to a lawful entrant.